RustMagazine/rustmagazine/pages/faq.md

 ## Do you have any information about your reader base, such as their size or where they are mainly from?

 We don't have concrete details on the distribution of our readers since we have not added analysis services like Google Analytics to track them.
-However, we believe that we have a considerable audience worldwide, as we have had [an article](https://news.ycombinator.com/item?id=34689870) trend on Hacker News half on Feburary, 2023.
+However, we believe that we have a considerable audience worldwide, as we have had [an article](https://news.ycombinator.com/item?id=34689870) trend on Hacker News half on February, 2023.
 We are constantly striving to reach more readers and grow our community.

 ## Does the author get paid?